 My research interests centre around applying ecological principles to address current management and conservation challenges.
 I am interested in how understanding the status, habitat associations and behaviours of species can contribute to more effective policy and management actions, such as encouraging sensitive management of protected species habitat, and interrupting disease transmission.

 I am also interested in how vulnerable species can be protected in multi-functional and productive landscapes, and balanced with other management priorities.
 Additionally, I am keen on exploring how citizen science can be employed to gather useful environmental data and involve people in conservation.
-My PhD research focused on the status and conservation of hazel dormice in woodlands in the UK.
+My PhD research (completed 2017) focused on the status and conservation of hazel dormice in woodlands in the UK.